After sailing though House on bipartisan vote, Biden-McCarthy debt ceiling deal now goes to Senate

 Washington is rushing after a long slog of debate to wrap up work on the package to ensure the government can keep paying its bills, and prevent financial upheaval at home and abroad.
 Next Monday is when the Treasury has said the U.S. would run short of money and risk a dangerous default.

 Biden had been calling lawmakers directly to shore up backing.
-McCarthy worked to sell skeptical fellow Republicans, even fending off challenges to his leadership, in the rush to avert a potentially disastrous U.S. default.
+McCarthy worked to sell skeptical fellow Republicans, even fending off challenges to his leadership.

 A similar bipartisan effort from Democrats and Republicans will be needed in the Senate to overcome objections.